|

 each other.
 This short history might fittingly be dedicated to their

+memory.
 I am also grateful for the facilities provided by

 the, recently established, Dromore public Library, especially for